Michael Ogio

-Sir Michael Ogio GCL GCMG CBE KStJ (7 July 1942 – 18 February 2017) was a Papua New Guinean politician who led People's Democratic Movement party.
-He served as the ninth governor-general of Papua New Guinea.
+Sir Michael Ogio GCL GCMG CBE KStJ (7 July 1942 – 18 February 2017) was a Papua New Guinean politician who served as the ninth governor-general of Papua New Guinea from 2011 until his death in 2017.
+He was a member of the People's Democratic Movement party.

 Biography

 He became acting governor-general on 20 December 2010 when Jeffrey Nape resigned after one week without explanation.
 He was elected as Governor-General in his own right on 14 January 2011 when he defeated Pato Kakeraya 65-23.
 He was sworn in on 25 February 2011.

 On 26 April 2011, Queen Elizabeth II conferred the honour of knighthood and invested him as Knight Grand Cross of the Most Distinguished Order of St Michael and St George on his appointment as Governor-General of Papua New Guinea at Windsor Castle.

-Ogio was suspended in December 2011 during the 2011–12 Papua New Guinean constitutional crisis.